rgleichman/glance/README.md

 ```
 firefox --new-window images/fact.svg
 ```
+You should now see in your browser window a visual representation of the factorial function.
+Next, you will probably want to read the Getting Started guide below to help understand the images Glance generates.

 ## Issues
 Glance is still in development, so for the time being, layout, routing, and icon design all have much room for improvement.
 Here are some specific issues: